ROCm/k8s-device-plugin/README.md

-# AMD GPU device plugin for Kubernetes
+# AMD GPU Device Plugin for Kubernetes

 [![Go Report Card](https://goreportcard.com/badge/github.com/ROCm/k8s-device-plugin)](https://goreportcard.com/report/github.com/ROCm/k8s-device-plugin)

 ## Introduction

 This is a [Kubernetes][k8s] [device plugin][dp] implementation that enables the registration of AMD GPU in a container cluster for compute workload.
 With the appropriate hardware and this plugin deployed in your Kubernetes cluster, you will be able to run jobs that require AMD GPU.

+This plugin is required by tools such as the [AMD GPU Operator](https://github.com/ROCm/gpu-operator) to expose AMD GPUs as schedulable resources.

 More information about [ROCm][rocm].